 Confidence comes from being prepared.

-Well done!
-You took the time and effort to create a well-presented CV, and now your skills, experience and work history have won you an interview.
+Well done you have secured an interview!
+You took the time and effort to create a well-presented CV, and now your skills, experience and work history have paid off.

 Of course, most of us hope to shine in an interview, sometimes feeling a mixture of emotions like excitement and a little apprehension about making a good impression.
 You’ll want to create a confident professional impression on the interviewer despite the butterflies you might be feeling inside.